 Each treatment at Banyan Tree Spa comes with 30 minutes of calm time, which includes a foot bath before and tea with fruit and yogurt after.
 I had the Classic Rejuvenation treatment which included a 30-minute body scrub followed by an hour massage.
 Whenever I get a scrub I typically always want to jump right ahead to the massage but I have to say that this one ranked pretty high on my list of scrubs.
 After the scrub and a quick visit to the steam room followed by a shower I emerged back into the room for my hour massage.
 Everything was incredible, the strokes of the masseuse were perfect so if I had to say anything picky about the treatment it is that I have become a Kashwere* snob and the only thing missing from a near perfect experience for me might have been the presence of a Kashwere blanket on the massage table and a Kashwere robe to put on my body.
 Purely a snobby comment on my end as everything is pretty much up to A+ standards already.

 After getting my relaxation on I needed to make a quick pit stop before P. arrived in town.
 You see, part of my excitement for this tip to Macau was that I was finally able to get my hands on the Happy Bag from Dooney and Bourke that Sabrina wrote about a few weeks ago.
 As soon as I saw it I became obsessed and have been anxiously awaiting this trip so I could finally make it mine.
-Dooney and Bourke is located in the Venetian shops so all I did was jump in a cab and make my way straight to the store like a women on a misson.
+Dooney and Bourke is located in the Venetian shops so all I did was jump in a cab and make my way straight to the store like a woman on a misson.
 Within 40 minutes I was back in my room with my new aqua Happy Bag in hand.
-With about 20 minutes to spare before P. arrived, I popped on my swimsuit and swam around my private plunge pool with a ridiculous smile on my face happy that it was Friday.
+With about 20 minutes to spare before P. arrived, I popped on my swimsuit and swam around my private plunge pool with a ridiculous smile on my face, happy that it was Friday.

 We had made plans to see House of Dancing Water that night, which I highly recommend, so once P. arrived to the room and he oohed and aahed over the amazingness of it we jetted off to the City of Dreams for the show.
 We really had no intention of making it a big night so after the show was over we both looked at each other and said —- room service!
 We raced back to the hotel room, jumped into our robes, popped open a bottle of wine and ordered our dinner.
 It was so nice to just chill in the suite’s living room with a glass of wine in hand and just relax together away from the craziness of Hong Kong.